dentarg/auth0-blog/_posts/2016-12-13-introduction-to-progressive-apps-part-one.markdown

 ```

-The piece of code above checks if the browser supports service workers, and if it does, registers the service worker file!
+The piece of code above checks if the browser supports service workers, and if it does, registers the service worker file.
 Once the service worker is registered, we start to experience it's lifecycle the moment a user visits the page for the first time.

 The Service Worker's Life Cycle goes thus: